Will Tesla Disrupt Long Haul Trucking?

 Interestingly, Tesla is already selling modular grid storage systems that are ideally sized to perform charging of these 1MWh and 2MWh battery packs.
 PowerPack grid storage technology incorporated into truck battery swap stations would even allow stations to use some of their inventory batteries to provide grid stabilization services, generating substantial additional revenue not included in this model.

-Of course when the economics of this model are assessed, both the truck operator and the swap station have to be profitable or the model is not sustainable.
+Of course, when the economics of this model are assessed, both the truck operator and the swap station have to be profitable or the model is not sustainable.
 This brings us to costs and the fundamental competitiveness or uncompetitiveness of a Tesla electric truck.

 Comparing Costs

 The key result from analyzing the Tesla truck, Freightliner truck and NILOLA ONE truck is seen in the following plot of operating cost per mile as a function of utilization.
 The 1MWh Tesla truck has lower operating cost over the range of utilization rates seen in line-haul trucking.
-The 2MWh Tesla truck excels at very high utilization rates, and when operated 1,000 miles per day or more (team drivers), is fifteen cents a mile cheaper than a diesel truck to own and operate.
+The 2MWh Tesla truck excels at very high utilization rates, and when operated 1,000 miles per day or more (team drivers), is 15 cents a mile cheaper than a diesel truck to own and operate.

 The economic case for swap station operations is as compelling as that for the truck itself.
 The following chart shows the present value of swap station inventory batteries as a function of the number of swaps each inventory battery makes per day.
 The model accounts for cost of recharging energy, cost of performing the swaps, and overhead.
-Profits over an 7 year period and the assumption that batteries retain 30% of their cost basis is discounted at 8% to compute the net present value per kWh.
+Profits over seven-year period and the assumption that batteries retain 30% of their cost basis are discounted at 8% to compute the net present value per kWh.
 This calculation shows that Tesla would see approximately 100% gross margin over battery module cost if batteries are "turned" just 1.3 times per day.
-And, as stated earlier no allowance is included for revenue from grid connected storage services such as spinning reserve, frequency stabilization, etc.
+And, as stated earlier, no allowance is included for revenue from grid connected storage services such as spinning reserve, frequency stabilization, etc.

 Just as was the case when estimating performance, assumptions were necessarily made when estimating costs.
 The following table lists the assumptions used.
 The intent is that these costs and related assumptions apply to the case of a Tesla truck first delivered in mid 2019, two years from now.